verogabri/MotorK/README.md

 ## Test Unit
 unfortunately PHPUnit is not my cup of tea, so I just defined the class to test the CarController

+## Plus: leads page

+I create another page [http://localhost:8888/leads] to get all leads present in table.
+It respondes with a json format.